Rachit2323/wasserstoff-blockchain-task/README.md

 ### Note
+In hardhat.config.js please add you wallet(metamask) private key , if running locally else live version is running fine.
 If you encounter errors in the frontend, make sure to use Ether version of `"ethers": "^5.6.8"`, specifically less than `6.0.0`.